 If I discover additional property missing, serial numbers, or possible evidence of a crime I reported, should I call a detective?

-No. Please call the communications section at our business number 798-7681, and they will assign a patrol officer to take a supplemental report and forward that to the assigned detective, or you can come to the police department and fill out a supplemental report.
+No. Please call the Dispatch/Communications Department at our business number 798-7681, and they will assign a patrol officer to take a supplemental report and forward that to the assigned detective, or you can come to the police department and fill out a supplemental report.
 You may also file an online report here.